AdobeDocs/experience-platform.en/help/ai-assistant/new-features/audience-forecasting.md

 description: Learn how to use AI Assistant to monitor significant changes and forecast audiences in Adobe Experience Platform.
 badge: Alpha
 ---
-# Monitoring significant changes and audience forecasting with AI Assistant
+# Monitor significant changes and forecast audience growth with AI Assistant

 >[!AVAILABILITY]
 >